-The biggest game-changers for me as a food photographer were learning manual mode, learning how to use artificial lights and learning a variety of editing techniques.
-This post starts from the beginning and dives into how to shoot in manual mode for food photography, so you can have more control over your images.
+The three biggest game-changers for me as a food photographer included learning manual mode, learning how to use artificial lights and learning a variety of editing techniques.
+This post starts from the beginning and dives into how to shoot in manual mode, so you can have more control over your images and take better pictures.

 This post contains affiliate links.
 Read the affiliate disclosure.